twomice/com.joineryhq.txcampaigntweaks/README.md

     back-end;
   * If the user is not logged in, a front-end URL will simply display a fatal permission-denied error; but on the back-end, WordPress will prompt for login.
+  * To support CSS styles on 'healthyfutures' WordPress theme on Contribution Pages, add class 'has-no-recur-section' to div#priceset where no recurring options are offered on the page.

 ## Requirements